First of all, let’s talk about making money as an artist. There are many ways for selling artwork:

 Selling artwork as art prints & on products

 With Society6.com, you provide digital copies of your artwork and photography.
 Upload a JPG of your art and then they handle the materials, printing, shipping, and customer service.
-On S6, my highest grossing artwork is my Tropical Palm Print (read about the inspiration behind this artwork here) and in just over one year I earned $1,200 on this piece, so far.
+On S6, my highest grossing artwork is my Tropical Palm Print (read about the inspiration behind this artwork here) and in just over one year I earned $1,200 on this piece.
 I retain rights to my work, and if sales continue at this rate without factoring further growth, I may earn a further $6k over a span of 5 years, that’s not bad.
-Making $7.2k for one design is more than I could have ever dreamed of.
 But I’m sure there are artists on the site that are making much more than I am.
-So you can see, selling artwork through an online platform like S6 is a brilliant way to generate income as an artist.
+So you can see, selling artwork through an online platform like S6 is a great way to generate income as an artist.

-There are many platforms out there which you can use, however as I have had the most success (so far) with this platform I’m going to share what I love about it.
-I am writing this article completely of my own will and with no endorsement from S6 and everything in this post is drawn from my experience.
-Now, let’s get down to the benefits of why I think they are a fantastic platform for artists!
+There are many platforms out there which you can use, however as I have had the most success (so far) with this platform.
+I’m going to share what I love about it.

 You Set Your Commission